-NEW YORK, May 5, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard, which is available online here, the funded status of typical U.S. corporate defined benefit (DB) plans fell by 0.3 percent in April, to 79.9 percent.
+NEW YORK, May 5, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard, the funded status of typical U.S. corporate defined benefit (DB) plans fell by 0.3 percent in April, to 79.9 percent.
 After a slight increase in March, the funded status of Corporate DB plans has now fallen five out of the last six months, since closing the month of October, 2015 at 84.7 percent.

 Over the course of April, liabilities grew by 1.6 percent, which outpaced a modest 1.2 percent return in assets.
 Corporate discount rates fell by 9 basis points in April, to 3.91 percent—which led to much of the 1.6 percent gain in liabilities.
 On the year, assets are now up 4.4 percent, but remain behind liabilities, which are up 9.1 percent.

 According to BNY Mellon estimates, the S&P 500 pension deficit is estimated to have increased by $13 billion in April, to $436 billion.

 "Plan sponsors have seen strong asset growth over the past two months, but it has unfortunately been masked by a steady rise in liabilities," said Andrew Wozniak, head of BNY Mellon Fiduciary Solutions.
 "Early in the year, wider credit spreads were providing relief on the liability side by elevating corporate discount rates.
 This has reversed over the past two months with significant tightening of credit spreads resulting in a 30 basis point drop in the discount rate.
 Periods like this demonstrate the importance of having the appropriate level of credit spread exposure within LDI strategies."

 In April, public DB plans and endowments & foundations both beat their respective return targets.